MichaelGit-beep/JenkinsSharedLibs/README.md

 1. From the Jenkins Dashboard, select New Item.

-2. Enter the item name test-shared-library.
+2. Enter the item name GenericLibs-test.

 3. Select Pipeline.